Daulatpur, Jhelum

 Daulatpur (Urdu:دولت پور) is a village and union council of Jhelum District in the Punjab Province of Pakistan.
 It is part of Pind Dadan Khan Tehsil.
-It is located approximately four kilometers away from the Pind Dadan Khan-Jhelum Road on the north side of Pinanwal.
+It is four kilometers from the Pind Dadan Khan-Jhelum Road on the north side of Pinanwal, and east from Pindi Saidpur.
 The population of this village is approximately 4000.

 Health facilities

-A Government dispensary and a civil veterinary hospital are there.
+A government dispensary and a civil veterinary hospital are there.